Whenever, Wherever: Composition

-The lyrics of the song were initially conceived in Spanish and were written by Shakira on her own.
-Later on, additional co-writing credits by Cuban-born American singer Gloria Estefan were added for the English-language version.
-The song was arranged and produced by Shakira and Tim Mitchell.
-Sonically, the song is a mix of Latin music and worldbeat, with distinctive Latin instruments like the Charango and Quena Flute.
-"Whenever, Wherever" is composed in the key of C# minor.
+The lyrics to the song were originally written by Shakira in Spanish.
+Later on, Cuban-born American singer Gloria Estefan was credited as a co-lyricist for the English-language version.
+The song was produced by Shakira.
+It was arranged by the singer and Tim Mitchell, who also handled additional production.
+Sonically, the song is a mix of Latin music and worldbeat, with distinctive Latin instruments like the charango and the quena.
+"Whenever, Wherever" is composed in the key of C♯ minor.
 The song is heavily influenced by Andean music, and includes the charango and panpipes in its instrumentation.

 Lyrically, "Whenever, Wherever" talks about fate and how it has played a major role in Shakira's romance.
 It starts with a guitar, similar to the 4-note riff from Pink Floyd's "Shine On, You Crazy Diamond," leading, beginning with baritone-range panpipes, to the explosive melody.
-Then, Shakira talks that she would follow her boyfriend to the top of the highest mountain, risking life and limb to be intimate with him.
+Then, Shakira talks about how she would follow her boyfriend to the top of the highest mountain, risking life and limb to be intimate with him.
 In the chorus, she sings, "Whenever, wherever/We're meant to be together/I'll be there and you'll be near/And that's the deal my dear."

+In the Spanish version, "Suerte", Shakira sings about how lucky she is to be who she is and where she is to have met this person.
+She calls him "my life" and says she wants to spend the rest of her days with him.
+Similar to the English version, she will climb mountains and she talks about her physical appearance with figurative language.